ZahidSolorzano/ZahidSolorzano/project-2-registration/test-cases.md

 **Actual Result:**
 - Email field gets highlighted with a red outline
 - Email field has a 2 character minimum length in the top level domain part
-- Form cannot be submited
+- Form cannot be submitted

 **Status:** PASS | **Priority:** LOW